jsking2920/Stealth-Game/README.md

 # Stealth-Game
-Developed for 60-418 at CMU
+Developed for 60-418 at CMU by Scott King